aronsinkie/Redash-Add-On---LLM-Chatbot-for-Advanced-Analytics-and-Visualization/README.md

 9. Our team will review your contribution and provide feedback.
 Please be open to addressing any requested changes or suggestions.

-10. Once your contribution is approved, it will be merged into the main repository.
+10. Once your contribution is approved, it will be merged into the main repository

+We appreciate your hard work and dedication to the Redash Add-On - LLM Chatbot project.
+Let's collaborate and create something exceptional together!